jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 as the PPPoE server (i.e. the Bell GigaHub).

-Starting from a fresh install, log into your router using ssh and run the following configuration script on your router.
+Starting from a fresh install, log into your router using ssh and run the following configuration script on your router to get an internet connection.

+You need the same username and password that your Bell GigaHub uses to connect to Bell's network.
+You can find the username on your GigaHub's web interface, but not the password.
+If you don't have the password saved somewhere then you'll have to contact Bell to get it.

 ```
 uci set network.wan.proto=pppoe